 Request an item

 To request items from our adult collections, call us on 0800 24 33 33 or email email@example.com and tell us the book’s title and book number.

 Bookshare is the world’s largest accessible online library for people with print disabilities, offering mainly electronic books which can be read as large print or synthetic speech.
-If you are a registered Blind & Low Vision NZ client, you can receive your first year of subscription free of charge
+If you are interesting in joining Bookshare you can access their website.

-Information about the archive collections, including digitised publications, images and videos, is available in the Blind & Low Vision NZ’s on-line heritage repositiory, Revisionary.
-This is our way of making our Archive more accessible to all of the Foundation’s clients and staff, as well as to students, professional researchers and the general public.
+Information about the archive collections, including digitised publications, images and videos, is available in our on-line heritage repository, Revisionary.
+This is our way of making our Archive more accessible to all Blind Low Vision NZ clients and staff, as well as to students, professional researchers and the general public.